 Increased Security:

 Gateways are renowned for their robust security features, including user authentication mechanisms such as User ID and Password.
-These security measures help prevent unauthorized access, safeguarding sensitive information and ensuring only authorized users can access it.
+These security measures help prevent unauthorized access, safeguard sensitive information, and ensure only authorized users can access it.

 Data Filtering: